trisulnsm/trisul-scripts/README.md

 You need to have :

 - A running instance of Trisul
-- Download the sample client certificate + private key file http://trisul.org/docs/trp/trpgemsteps.html#getting_the_certificate_and_private_key_file
+- Git clone this repo, if you havent already `git clone https://github.com/vivekrajan/trisul-scripts.git `
+- Go to the `trisul-scripts/helloworld` directory
+- Run the hello.rb script ( ruby hello.rb 192.168.1.222 ) replace that IP with your Trisul's IP.
+The password for the private key file is `client`

 ## Getting started
 Complete instructions are in the "Step by step guide" http://trisul.org/docs/trp/trpgemsteps.html